-Preeclampsia causes high blood pressure to develop during pregnancy, but it is diagnosed and treated differently from other types of high blood pressure (see Complications of Pregnancy: Preeclampsia).
+Preeclampsia is another type of high blood pressure that develops during pregnancy, but it is diagnosed and treated differently from other types of high blood pressure (see see Preeclampsia and Eclampsia).

 Women who have chronic hypertension are more likely to have potentially serious problems during pregnancy.
 However, the following problems are more likely to occur if either chronic or gestational hypertension is present:

 Most antihypertensive drugs used to treat high blood pressure can be used safely during pregnancy.
 They include methyldopa, beta-blockers (such as labetalol), and calcium channel blockers.
 However, angiotensin-converting enzyme (ACE) inhibitors are stopped during pregnancy, particularly during the last two trimesters.
-These drugs can cause severe kidney damage in the fetus.
+These drugs can cause birth defects of the urinary tract in the fetus.
 As a result, the baby may die shortly after birth.
 Aldosterone antagonists (spironolactone and eplerenone) are also stopped because they can cause a male fetus to develop feminine characteristics.
 Thiazide diuretics (such as hydrochlorothiazide) are usually stopped during pregnancy.
 These diuretics increase the risk that the fetus will not grow as much as expected.